malaise/ada/README.txt

 used at present (except in test).

 .Lib Posix to PCRE (posic2pcre)
-Own binding of PCRE to POSIX API, with extension, interfaced by Regular_Expressions Ada package.
+Own binding of xref:XPCRE[PCRE] to POSIX API, with extension, interfaced by Regular_Expressions Ada package.

 Reposit directory